SwedbankPay/developer.swedbankpay.com/checkout/v3/Authentication/redirect.md

 }
 ```

 The redirect link opens the payment menu in checkin state.
-It should look like
-this, a Checkin page followed by the payment menu with the provided payer
-information on top.
+The first page will
+be the checkin page where the payer provides their email and phone number.

 {:.text-center}
 ![screenshot of the authentication model redirect checkin][redirect-checkin]

+After checking in, the payment menu will appear on a new page with the payer
+information displayed above the menu.
+The payer can select their preferred
+payment instrument and pay.

 {:.text-center}
 ![screenshot of the authentication model redirect payment menu][redirect-payment-menu]